betterwebleon/slovenian-list/README.md

 **Statični kozmetični filtri in filtri sledenja za uBlock Origin in uBlock.
 Naj bo brskanje udobno tudi pri pohajkovanju po slovenskih straneh.** :)

 Slovenian List consists mostly of static cosmetic filters and few tracking filters.
-Among others, there are [100 most popular Slovenian websites](http://www.moss-soz.si/si/rezultati_moss/obdobje/) included in the list.
+Among others, there are **[100 most popular Slovenian websites](http://www.moss-soz.si/si/rezultati_moss/obdobje/)** included in this list.

 The list is **intended for simple users** with a set-and-forget approach.
 Copy the raw URL to your content-filtering software's custom filter list (see point 2.B below for more info).
 If you have any suggestions or issues to report, please do it [here](https://github.com/betterwebleon/slovenian-list/issues) or write an [e-mail](mailto:betterweb.leon@outlook.com).